pagkly/Zed/Investopedia4/Trilemma Presents Three Equal Options but Only One is Possible at a Given Time.md

 The technicalities of each option conflict because of mutual exclusivity.
 As such, mutual exclusivity makes only one side of the trilemma triangle achievable at a given time.

 -   **Side A**: A country can choose to fix exchange rates with one or more countries and have a free flow of capital with others.
 If it chooses this scenario, independent monetary policy is not achievable because interest rate fluctuations would create currency arbitrage stressing the currency pegs and causing them to break.
 -   **Side B**: The country can choose to have a free flow of capital among all foreign nations and also have an autonomous monetary policy.
-Fixed exchange rates among all nations and the free flow of capital are mutually exclusive.
+Fixed exchange rates among all nations and the free flow of capital are [[Mutually Exclusive|mutually exclusive]].
 As a result, only one can be chosen at a time.
 So, if there is a free flow of capital among all nations, there cannot be fixed exchange rates.
 -   **Side C**: If a country chooses fixed exchange rates and independent monetary policy it cannot have a free flow of capital.
-Again, in this instance, fixed exchange rates and the free flow of capital are mutually exclusive.
+Again, in this instance, fixed exchange rates and the free flow of capital are [[Mutually Exclusive|mutually exclusive]].

 ## Government Considerations